-The Sachsenhausen Concentration Camps were a network of Nazi concentration camps built during World War II.
-These camps were used by the Nazi regime to imprison and systematically exterminate millions of innocent people, primarily Jews, but also political dissidents, homosexuals, Jehovah’s Witnesses, and other minority groups.
+The Sachsenhausen Concentration Camps were a conferred concent of camps which was built during the second world war.
+These camps were employed by the Nazi regime to incarcerate and annihilate millions of harmless individuals although predominantly homosexuals, Jehovah’s Witnesses, political opponents and especially Jews, which the regime held in high dislike.

 The Establishment and Purpose